But, under the hood, the fundamental approach they describe hasn't evolved in 30 years

 Believe me, that changes everything.

-But agile test automation is so much more than just a set of tools.
+But modern test automation is so much more than just a set of tools.

 Sure, you'll need to know how to code to do automation.
 But if you learn to code without the fundamentals, you'll just end up writing fragile, flaky test scripts that are a nightmare to maintain.

-More importantly, agile test automation a mindset change.
+More importantly, modern test automation a mindset change.
 It's a fundamental shift in the way you think about your role as an agile tester.

 An approach that goes back to the fundamental reason you want to automate in the first place: so that you and your team to deliver quality features faster.